EWS-PKS918/ESP8266-Project-DHT11-Soil-Moisture-Relay-LCD-I2C-0x27/README.md

 NOTICE :
-    - You need to install Blynk Library (BlynkGSM Manager/TinyGSM)
+    - You need to install Blynk Library (BlynkGSM Manager/TinyGSM because GitHub doesn't let me)

     - If you want to use custom LCD like OLED and Normal LCD, you need to configure the code a little bit